s0rta/revengate-new/docs/design/monsters.md

 ## Éguis
+Illustration by Jonathan Timmons

 Éguis are what you get if a cobra had limbs.
 They stand like a kangaroo using two legs and their tail.
 They are smart enough to use weapons and will invariably take offense at being compared to a snake, which they view as an lower life form.
 Most are 140 to 160 cm tall form head to toes (longer from head to tail).
 Very old individuals can reach 2m.

 Éguis are master of assassination, patient and cunning.
 You will rarely see one fire a gun, they prefer quiet and discrete alternatives like blow darts and shuriken.

 ## Automatons
+Illustration by Jonathan Timmons

 Automatons are machines with limited power reserves.
 The most common, the clockwork automaton, uses wind-up springs as it's power reserve.
 Less common ones are powered by gas or electricity.
 Automatons are strictly reactive with a wide range or sensors and triggering mechanisms.
 Their size can range from that of a medium sized dog something as big as a four horse carriage.
 Automatons are made of wood and metal, giving them good resistance to most damages except fire.

 They vary greatly in shapes, from four wheeled buggies to walking bipedal armed with pole arms.

 ## Bouncy Ocotillo (ambush plant)
+Illustration: to do

 Ambush plants look like regular plants, but they can sense approaching adventures and react in a way that causes damage.

 The bouncy ocotillo vaguely looks like a Sonoran ocotillo with five to ten branches radiating from a central root system.
 The branches are mostly straight, but slightly wavy, forming a 15º to 30º cone.
 The branches are covered in sharp spines, 1cm to 2cm long, and grow 1m to 2m tall.
 Branches may be covered in round leaves as large as the spines or they may be bare of any leaves during dry spells.